mikicz/pytest-classes-talk/slides.md

 <v-clicks>

 - Consider all options pytest gives you
-- Using _can_ solve certain head-aches when writing classes at scale
+- Using _can_ solve certain headaches when writing classes at scale
 - There are many ways to accomplish the same thing
 - In the end, any tests is better than no tests